apiato/documentation/docs/components/main-components/views.md

 ## Code Example

-Views are defined exactly like the way you defined them in Laravel.
+Views are defined exactly as you would define them in Laravel.

 ## Namespaces {#namespaces}